 CCAC Quality Improvement Plans are also available on

 How do I read the QIP?

-The QIP is made up of two parts:
+The QIP is comprised of two parts:

 QIP Frequently Asked Questions or our